cloudyday/CILsearch/README.md

 ### Dependencies ###

-Those go into the root directory of the project:
+Those go into the /war/lib directory of the project:
-GWT SDK
+GWT SDK (gwt-servlet.jar)
 AWS Java SDK and dependencies
 Jersey (JAX-RS)
 JavaMail (and dependencies)